Lutterworth railway station

 Lutterworth was a railway station that served the Leicestershire market town of Lutterworth, in England.
-It was a stop on the Great Central Railway, the last main line to be constructed from the north of England to London.
+It was on the Great Central Railway, the last main line to be constructed from the north of England to London.

 History

 The station was opened on 15 March 1899.
 It was closed, along with the rest of the line, on 5 May 1969.

 Layout

 The station was equipped with an island platform, designed by Alexander Ross, which allowed the tracks to pass either side of a central platform and was intended to facilitate future expansion of the railway.

 The site today

 Little now remains of the station and a housing estate has been built on much of the station site.
 A small section of platform and the bricked-up entrance under the bridge are extant.

 The stationmaster's house can be found along Station Road, with the cutting where the yards and station stood.